floriankraemer/floriankraemer.github.io/_posts/Better-Error-Messages.markdown

 > 500 - Server Error

 A completely useless error message, right?
-I guess that you have unfortunately encountered error messages like that many times before.
+I guess that you have unfortunately encountered error messages like that many times before in your life.
 As an user affect by this we usually are, to put it mildly, disappointed about the lack of information.
 This should already motivate us to build better error messages than the ones that annoy us in our daily life.

-Error messages really should contain **all** required information to *understand what happened* and to *identify the cause* of the problem and the entities and actors involved in the given context.
+Error messages really should contain the required information to *understand what happened* and to *identify the cause* of the problem and the entities and actors involved in the given context.

 ## Who is addressed by the error messages?